axllent/silverstripe-cms-tweaks/README.md

 ##Modifications (css/JavaScript) include:
 * Move MetaDescription and ExtraMeta to it's own "Advanced" tab
-* Always have the Advanced tab on the right (after all other tabs)
+* Always have the Advanced tab on the right (floated after all other tabs)
 * JavaScript word/character count for MetaDescription
 * Clean MetaDescription for any new lines and double-spaces upon save
 * Dependent pages (if any) on Advanced tab